vtheenby/libft_criterion_test/README.md

 # libft_criterion_test
-tests for libft (criterion required) clone next to your libft folder, with libft.a compiled.
+tests for libft (criterion required) clone next to your libft folder, with libft.a compiled like this:
+|-libft
+|
+|-libft_criterion_test
+|
+|-you, typing the command below
+compile with 'gcc test_libft_criterion.c -Llibft -lft -lcriterion

 PART 1:
 currently it tests: